albinscode/jaxb-binding-namespace-demo/README.md

 * `main.xsd` will describe the `Library` and embedded sequences
 * `commons.xsd` will describe the `Book`, `Author` and `Title` structures

-Depending of the naming convention, xsd and xml files will appear with suffixes describing the way `commons.xsd` has been "picked" by `main.xsd`: import or include.
+Depending of the naming convention, XSD and XML files will appear with suffixes describing the way `commons.xsd` has been "picked" by `main.xsd`: import or include.

 # Constraints